paragkhanna1/KTH_DD2410_Assign5_2025/README.md

 * Use `rqt_graph` or `rqt` tools to visualize your system.
 * Follow best practices for node creation and parameter loading.

-Let me know if you want me to generate a visual Behavior Tree or help with `SM_students.py` or BT XML files.